 At the Annual Meeting, four (4) directors will be elected, each for a two-year term.
 Unless otherwise specified on the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election as directors of the persons named below as nominees.
 The Board of Directors believes that the nominees will stand for election and will serve if elected as directors.
 However, if any of the persons nominated by the Board of Directors fails to stand for election or is unable to accept election, the persons named in the enclosed proxy form will vote in their discretion upon such matters.
-Under AVI's bylaws, the directors are divided into two groups, with Group I consisting of four (4) directors and Group II consisting of four (4) directors.
+Under AVI's First Amended and Restated Bylaws, as amended (the "Bylaws"), the directors are divided into two groups, with Group I consisting of four (4) directors and Group II consisting of three (3) directors.
 The term of office of one group of directors expires in each year, and their successors are elected for terms of two years and until their successors are elected and qualified.
 There is no cumulative voting for election of directors.
-On March 31, 2009, the Board of Directors approved an increase in the number of directors from seven (7) to nine (9) to accommodate the appointment of the two new directors, Christopher S. Henney, Ph.D., D. Sc. and M. Kathleen Behrens, Ph.D.
-Dr. Behrens' appointment was made pursuant to an agreement regarding Board of Director representation between AVI and Eastbourne Capital Management, L.L.C., a 5% or greater shareholder of the Company.
-The terms of this agreement were disclosed on the Company's Current Report on Form 8-K filed on January 30, 2009.
-John Fara, Ph.D. has decided to not stand for re-election to the Board of Directors of the Company and immediately prior to the Annual Meeting, the number of directors will decrease from nine (9) to eight (8).